|OVERVIEW||1. ORGANIZE||2. CLEAN||3. DESCRIBE||4. UPLOAD||5. CITE|

 Ecological Metadata Language (EML) is a metadata specification developed by the ecology discipline and works well for many types of environmental data.
 EML is highly structured, easily parsed by computers, and essential for entering your data into the EDI Repository.
 EML was developed specifically to allow researchers to document a typical dataset in the ecological sciences.

 The EML schema is available at the Knowledge Network for Biocomplexity (KNB) and is actively maintained/developed by a core group of users on GitHub.
 The best practices guide for making high-quality EML metadata for a dataset was created by the LTER information management community and is now maintained by EDI.
+The best practices guide as well as its history is detailed here.

 We recommend learning how to create EML metadata if you have several datasets to publish or are expecting data publication to become a common part of your data management routine.
 Creating EML is essential to self-managing your data packages in the EDI Data Repository, reduces data publication wait time, and improves metadata capture for your site/lab.
 Below are a set of resources to help you create EML.